etam/switch4python/README.md

 A switch "statement" for Python.
-Please don't actually use this.

     x = 5